 New Zealand readers are forced to the Australian site.
 Most of the time this doesn’t matter.
 While the Australian site may feature products that are not on sale in New Zealand, online shopping means locals can usually fill in the gaps.

 This doesn’t always apply.
-PC makers like HP might sell similar, but distinct version of their laptops in Australia and New Zealand.
+PC makers like HP might sell similar, but distinct versions of their laptops in Australia and New Zealand.

 Guess which country’s versions never get written about in the Australian PC Magazine?